Download this example as Julia file or Jupyter notebook.

 [[0, -1/4, 1/4]]

-Calling reshape_supercell yields a much smaller system, making it much easier to find the global energy minimum.
+Using the minimal system returned by reshape_supercell, it is now easy to find the ground state.
 Plot the system again, now including "ghost" spins out to 12Å, to verify that the magnetic order is consistent with FeI₂.

 sys_min = reshape_supercell(sys, [1 0 0; 0 2 1; 0 -2 1])